 Faith and tradition can be comforting touchstones in life.
 Holy Week is probably the most tradition and faith filled of all the Christian holy days.
-The Divine Mercy Parish united St. Cecilia Church, St. Nicholas Church, and St. Frances of Paola in 2011, and its Holy Week calendar features each of these North Brooklyn Churches.
+The Divine Mercy Parish united St. Cecilia Church, St. Nicholas Church, and St. Francis of Paola in 2011, and its Holy Week calendar features each of these North Brooklyn Churches.

 On Good Friday, Divine Mercy’s The Way of the Cross Procession once again took a journey of solemn recognition that mirrored the Stations of the Cross and marked a path along the roads that connected the three churches.
 This year the procession started at St. Nicholas Church, then went to St. Cecilia Church, and finished at St. Francis of Paola Church.
 Each year the order of the churches changes.